 Who Should Choose a Hammock?

-The last issue is in when you are hiking is related to the time of season itself.
+The last issue is that when you are hiking is related to the time of season itself.

 What Does the Area Allow?